andreafalzetti/node-fatturazione-elettronica-aruba/README.md

 Node.js client to integrate the Aruba API for electronic invoicing ("Fatturazione Elettronica") within your project.

-Currently in beta version and under development until Aruba releases a final version of their API.
-The API of this module should be stable and you can start using it.

 ## Roadmap

 -   Complete support for Notifications